Bioconductor/auxiliary_docker_containers/support.bioconductor.org/README.md

 The real solution is to figure out why this keeps happening and stop it from happening.
 Until then:

-Restart elasticsearch - log in to habu as a user with sudo privileges (contact Dan or Carl if you need this), then:
+Restart elasticsearch - log in to support.bioconductor.org as ubuntu, then:

     sudo /etc/init.d/elasticsearch restart

-Then log in as (or become) the www-data user on habu and rebuild the search index:
+Then log in as (or become) the www-data user on support.bioconductor.org and rebuild the search index:

     cd ~/biostar-central
     workon biostarsenv